treeverse/lakeFS/docs/understand/roadmap.md

 Each job will use its native job ID as (part of) a branch name for isolation, with the Output Committer doing a commit and merge operation to the requested branch on success.
 This has several benefits:

 - Performance: This committer does metadata operations only, and doesn't rely on copying data
-- Atomicity: A commit in lakeFS is guarateed to either succeed or fail, but will not leave any intermediate state on failure.
+- Atomicity: A commit in lakeFS is guaranteed to either succeed or fail, but will not leave any intermediate state on failure.
 - Allows incorporating simple hooks into the spark job: users can define a webhook to happen before such a merge is completed successfully
 - Traceability: Attaching metadata to each commit means we get quite a lot of information on where data is coming from, how it's generated, etc. This allows building reproducible pipelines in an easier way.